-- to report on the state's progress toward the newly established goals; - to report on the state's progress toward Zero Emissions Vehicle (ZEV) sales and installation of charging infrastructure; and - to develop a proposal for a state goal for carbon sequestration and storage in Oregon's natural and working landscapes for Governor Brown's consideration no later than June 30, 2021.
+- to report on the state's progress toward the newly established goals; - to report on the state's progress toward zero emissions vehicle sales and installation of charging infrastructure; and - to develop a proposal for a state goal for carbon sequestration and storage in Oregon's natural and working landscapes for Governor Brown's consideration no later than June 30, 2021.

 In keeping with our statutes and directives, the OGWC's 2020 Biennial Report to the Legislative Assembly provides an overview of the climate impacts we are facing and the growing costs of inaction.
 It reports an update on Oregon's sectoral GHG emissions.
 Next, it describes nine cross-cutting and sector-based issues, including a brief overview of legislative and executive actions that have been taken since the OGWC's 2018 Biennial Report that are helping to address these issues.
 Finally, the Report makes recommendations for additional actions that should be taken to improve our progress toward meeting our GHG goals.
-In recognition that funding will be constrained during the 2021-2023 biennium the OGWC has highlighted a relatively small set of critical policies and investments we urge the Legislature, commissions and/or agencies to act on in 2021.
-The recommendations are intended to reinforce and compliment work identified in EO 20-
+In recognition that funding will be constrained during the 2021-